 Overview

-Being Differently Wired
+Being Differently Wired = Born With A Systems-Thinking Brain

 I've Studied A Lot Of Different Subjects

 I am also extremely lucky to have both creative and academic skills, which has lent itself to having studied a range of subjects for university degrees.
-I conducted interdiscplinary research across psychology, social anthropology, sociology, public health and epidemiology, public policy and urban planning for my post-doctoral studies.
+I conducted interdiscplinary research across psychology, social anthropology, sociology, public health and epidemiology, public policy and urban planning for my Post-Doctoral studies.
 My D.Phil (PhD) research and fieldwork study blended theory and methods from social and cultural anthropology, social psychology and sociology.

 My Academic Qualifications & Professional Certifications